poojahooda22/framer-project/README.md

 ## Expanding the ESLint conf
 If you are developin
-- Configure the top-level `parserO
+- Configure the top-level `parser
 ```j
 export default tseslint.config({
   languageOptions: {